Restless Chipotle

 • Serve hot, garnished with hot sauce.

-• Overhead view of ravioli soup in a white bowl.
+• Overhead view of vegetable soup with a spoon in it.

 • Facebook